 I’ve had multiple people asking my thoughts on Hillbilly Elegy.
 Between the article below by R. Mike Burr which I have reblogged here, and another article by Ivy Brashear titled “Why Media Must Stop Misrepresenting Appalachia” there is not much for me to add.
+They have thoroughly iterated my sentiments about the book and it’s faux hillbilly author, J.D.
+Vance.

 The danger that I see is that Hillbilly Elegy has garnered too much publicity for a remarkably shallow insight into Appalachia’s issues.
 Not only do I blame the media and public at large for taking this book to heart, I blame Vance for taking on the role of “explainer-in-chief of Appalachian issues.”